Experience Oxfordshire For The Great Outdoors

 If you have time, drive 20 minutes around Oxford to the University of Oxford’s Harcourt Arboretum – 140 acres of tranquil British woodland, open wildflower meadows and trees from around the world.
 Visitors can also meet their pigs, peacocks and sheep or catch a glimpse of deer, hare or red kites.

-Salter’s Steamers, on the other side of the Folly Bridge, also offer cruises along the Thames, and have done for almost 150 years.
+Salter’s Steamers, on the other side of the Folly Bridge, also offer cruises along the Thames, and have done for over 163 years.
 During the summer their scheduled trips can take you between Oxford and locations such as Reading, Henley and Windsor.